ferdous-alam/DVRK_robot_project/README.md

-# DVRK_robot_project
+# dVRK Inverse Kinematics and Block "O" Trajectory Generation Project

 This repo contains all files, resources, codes related to the DVRK robot project.

+Many resources were attained from https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki